Eldecalcitol

+Eldecalcitol is an analog of calcitriol, the active form of vitamin D.

-Eldecalcitol is a drug used in Japan for the treatment of osteoporosis.
-It is an analog of vitamin D.
+Commonly used in Japan for the treatment of osteoporosis.

 Osteoporosis is a common bone disease among the older generation, with an estimated prevalence of over 200 million people.
 This condition often results in bone fractures due to abnormally low bone mass density, and is a leading cause of disability, especially among developed countries with longer average life spans.
-Osteoporosis is more common in women than with men.

 Discovery

 Chugai Pharmaceutical/Roche are the originators of the medicinal drug eldecalcitol through Taisho Pharmaceutical Holdings and Chugai Pharmaceutical.
 The trade name of eldecalcitol is Edirol, and its Chemical Abstracts Service (CAS) registry number is 104121-92-8.
 Eldecalcitol was approved for use in Japan in January 2011.
 The approval came from the Japanese Ministry of Health, Labor, and Welfare for the objective of a treatment for osteoporosis.

 Effects

 Clinical trials have suggested that eldecalcitol, a vitamin D analog, has strong effects to reduce calcium reabsorption into the body from bones, therefore increasing bone mineral density, and to increase calcium absorption in intestines.
 In animals, eldecalcitol inhibits the activity of osteoclasts for the function to reduce bone degradation for calcium, while still able to maintain osteoblast function so as to not hinder bone formation.
 Unlike other vitamin D analogs, eldecalcitol does not significantly suppress parathyroid hormone levels, promising a better treatment for osteoporosis in comparison to other medications.

 Bone mineral density increases with eldecalcitol use, in addition to strengthening bone structure.
 This occurs due to the function of the eldecalcitol drug, which decreases bone reabsorption as observed through a bone reabsorption marker.
 Bone geometry assessments show that eldecalcitol increases cortical bone area in patients with osteoporosis more so than other vitamin D analogs, such as alfacalcidol.
 There was also the maintenance of thickness of cortical bone mass, strongly indicating that eldecalcitol improves the strength and mass of bone, specifically cortical bone structure.
 Adverse effects of eldecalcitol include an increase in blood and urinary calcium levels.
 Abnormally high levels of calcium can lead to problems associated with hypercalcemia.